bahrain-uob/VoiceMate/README.md

 ### AudioTranscription

-The scripts on this component handle the audio transcription to text.
-It takes the audio input and display it on the screen, this feature was added from this [amazon summerian tutorial](https://docs.sumerian.amazonaws.com/articles/hands-free-voice-transcription/).
+The scripts on this component handle the realtime audio transcription to text.
+This feature was added from the following Amazon Sumerian article: [Hands-Free Chatbot and Voice Transcription Using Amazon Sumerian](https://docs.sumerian.amazonaws.com/articles/hands-free-voice-transcription/).

 ### Character Pack

-The 3d model in the scene has an animation component attached and has all the states linked to its respective animation clips.
-The model was purchased and animations were created in Blender, a popular 3D modelling software.
+The 3d model in the scene has an **Animation** component attached which has all the states linked to their respective animation clips.
+The model was purchased and animations were created in [Blender3D](https://www.blender.org/), a popular 3D modelling software.
 Any other software can be used as well.

-The 3d model also has a script component attached.
+The 3d model also has a **Script** component attached.
 The “AnimationScript” handles all the logic to play animations based on the transcribed text.

 # How to use it?